 "It may sound obvious, but a good budget is quite simply the best way to get through difficult times with your finances intact: if there's one thing just about anyone can do to improve their financial security this year, this is it.

-"If you're looking for some help managing your money, the thinkmoney Personal Account could be what you're looking for, as it comes with a built-in budgeting service designed to get your essential bills paid on time and make sure you don't accidentally spend more than you can afford."
+"If you're looking for some help managing your money, the thinkmoney Managed Current Account could be what you're looking for, as it comes with a built-in budgeting service designed to get your essential bills paid on time and make sure you don't accidentally spend more than you can afford."